holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/04_cargot_bot/lesson_plan.md

 - Do first level together
 - Split up into pairs
     - Ever problem you finish, switch
-- If finish Tutorial, get fun size candy
+- Do first three levels of tutorial
-    - Takes ~20 minutes for average group
+    - Takes ~10m for average group
+- Do first three levels of easy
-- If finish Easy, get three fun size candy
+    - If finish first three levels, get fun-size candy bar
+    - Takes ~10m for average group
+- Do final three levels of easy
-    - Takes ~35 minutes for average group
+    - Takes ~25m for average group
 - Come back and discuss